 Modern technology has made this no longer the case.
 Quartz countertops are available in a variety of impressive designs with colors from reds and greens to more earthy browns, blacks, and creams.
 Many manufacturers can also make multi-hued slabs and add metallic flecks, swirls, patterns, and veining to mimic the look of natural stone.

 Quartz countertops used to be offered only with a polished finish but are now available with honed, sandblasted, or embossed treatments as well to recreate matte, textured, and glossy looks.

 Quartz Countertop Installation

-If you are considering quartz countertops for your kitchen or bathroom, it is best to have a professional help you choose and install them.
+If you are considering quartz countertops for your kitchen or bathroom, it is best to have a professional help you choose and install them to avoid unnecessary problems.
 The experienced design team of Graniterra can help you decide on a countertop that works with your current design or remodel and our production department can properly install them.
-Contact us to learn more about our quartz countertops or browse our natural stone portfolio to view our other available options.